allegroai/clearml-session/README.md

   --attach [ATTACH]     Attach to running interactive session (default:
                         previous session)
   --shutdown [SHUTDOWN], -S [SHUTDOWN]
-                        Shut down an active session (default: previous session) --interactive, -I     open the SSH session directly, notice quiting the SSH session will Not shutdown the remote session
+                        Shut down an active session (default: previous session)
+  --shell               Open the SSH shell session directly, notice quiting
-  --debugging-session DEBUGGING_SESSION
+                        the SSH session will Not shutdown the remote session --debugging-session DEBUGGING_SESSION
                         Pass existing Task id (experiment), create a copy of the experiment on a remote machine, and launch